How to Solve the “WordPress Memory Limit Exhausted” Error – A Complete Guide

 file didn’t fix the issue, you will need to contact your hosting provider to request a WP memory limit increase.

 When you’re on a shared hosting plan, the server’s resources (bandwidth and memory) are shared among multiple users.
-Boosting the PHP memory limit for one site could deprive other sites of resources they need.
+Boosting the PHP memory limit for one site could deprive other sites of resources they need so hosting providers often place caps to ensure fair distribution and/or increase their profitability, and your only option is available is to contact them.

 Final Thoughts